4.12 Evaluation of Faculty

 4.12.4.1.2 Cumulative Evaluation

 All tenured faculty receive a cumulative written evaluation at least once every seven years.
 The value of the cumulative evaluation is that it provides the perspective of several years.
 For a tenured faculty member, the sole purpose of this evaluation is to aid in maintaining and enhancing the faculty member's overall excellence as a faculty member.
 In particular, for a tenured faculty member, the results of the cumulative evaluation will be given only to the faculty member.
-Cumulative evaluations should be conducted by a group of the faculty member's colleagues as specified in approved planning unit or school procedures.
-These approved planning unit or school procedures should specify what materials will be used in the evaluation, by what procedures, and with what frequency the evaluation will be conducted.
-For example, the cumulative written evaluation could incorporate evaluations and largely rely on a summary of them.
-Moreover, cumulative evaluations might rely on written statements by the faculty member being evaluated or on written statements by peers, the chair, and/or the dean.
-An evaluation of teaching must not rely exclusively on student statements and/or summaries of student statement.
-For tenure-eligible faculty, the more extensive evaluation for tenure or renewal of appointment will replace a cumulative evaluation; for non-tenure-eligible, adjunct, and tenured faculty, the more extensive evaluation for promotion will replace a cumulative evaluation.
+Cumulative evaluations should be conducted by a group of the faculty member's colleagues as specified in the Procedures for Formal Review, File Preparation and Presentation.
+For faculty on tenure-eligible appointments, the more extensive evaluation for tenure or renewal of position will replace a cumulative evaluation; for tenured faculty and those on non-tenure-eligible appointments, the more extensive evaluation for promotion will replace a cumulative evaluation.

 4.12.4.1.3 Elective Evaluation